Clay Pot Patterns - Bowls

 Rice bowls tend to have taller, straighter walls, while cereal bowls tend to be more open, rounded, and wide.

 The shape of the bowl determines whether it will be viewed primarily from the inside or from the outside.
-Take note of this as it will help you determine where to place decorative features.

 The bowl below is a good example of this.